 What is shakshuka?

-Naturally low carb and vegetarian, this traditional healthy dish has steadily grown in popularity in other countries including the US in the 2010’s due to its healthy properties.
+Naturally low carb and vegetarian, this traditional African dish has steadily grown in popularity in other countries including the United States in the 2010’s due to its healthy properties.

 Looking for more places that serve shakshuka?
 You can find them on Glutto right here.

 How can I make it?

 No matter what time of day it is, shakshuka makes for a satisfying, yet healthy meal.
 Here’s an easy recipe you can follow to enjoy this flavorful dish whenever you like.

 - 2 garlic cloves (minced)